 Oracle allows you to establish an online registration profile for marketing communications at Oracle.com.
 You may use the profile to customize and control your preferences for receiving electronic information, including opting into (or out of) communities, newsletters and general interest areas.
 You can return to the registration profile at any time to change your elections or modify your profile at https://myprofile.oracle.com/.
 Please login as usual and follow the prompts to "update my profile."

-Oracle enables you to opt-out of cookies that are not required to enable core site functionality.
-You may access or change your cookie preferences at any time by clicking here.
-If you have any problems using this cookie preference mechanism, please fill out an inquiry form.
+Oracle enables you to opt out of personalized (non-anonymized) website analytics.
+You may access or change your website analytics preferences at any time.
+If you have any problems using this website analytics preference mechanism, please fill out an inquiry form.

 10 Van de Graaff Drive